saecki/zig-grep/paper/paper.typ

     - utf-8 string libraries are 3rd party
 - exhaustive switch statements
     - useful for enums
-- generics are just comptime functions operating on types
 - inferred struct literal type `.{}`
 - if enum type is known the type can be omitted, `.variant` is sufficient
 - errors as values